The boundary of chaos for interval mappings: Spaces of mappings

-It is important to note that the number of turning points of maps in $\mathcal P$ is not constant, but it is uniformly bounded by a constant depending only on the $b$ (the length of $\underline b$).
+\end{defn} It is important to note that the number of turning points of maps in $\mathcal P$ is not constant, but it is uniformly bounded by a constant depending only on $b$.
+Also, observe that, if in addition we have that $q_b(0)>0,$ then $p\in \mathcal P_{\underline b}$ is a multimodal map of type $\underline b.$